General Journals

 One Document No. per Batch

-This setting lets you specify that you want Business Central to use the same document number per batch.
+This setting allows you to specify that you want Business Central to use the same document number for each batch.
 This setting overrides the standard Business Central behaviour, where the number is incremented for each balanced transaction.

 The app will ignore this setting if you import a document number from the file.